andylolu2/cuda-mnist/README.md

 # Training MNIST from Scratch with CUDA

+> This project is developed on a Turing architecture GPU.
+Modifications are required to run on other architectures.

 ## But why?

 I wanted to know how much overhead is added by Python-based ML frameworks like PyTorch, and how much faster we can possibly get by going lower-level (CUDA).
 It is also a good exercise for me to learn CUDA.